s2t2/tweet-analysis-2020/app/toxicity/README.md

 Then turn on the "toxicity_checkpoint_scorer" dyno (see Procfile).

-Memory exceeded, turning up to "Standard-1X" size.
+Memory exceeded, turning up to ...
+"Standard-2X" size.
+Decreasing batch size to ...
+20. Decreasing limit to 20K.